ricky-pan/liferay-course-building-enterprise-websites/README.md

     git fetch origin
     ```

-1. Checkout the main branch.
+1. Checkout the master branch.

     ```
-    git checkout main
+    git checkout master
     ```

-1. To ensure you have the most recent content for main branch, run the following command.
+1. To ensure you have the most recent content for master branch, run the following command.

     ```
-    git pull origin main
+    git pull origin master
     ```

 1. In the terminal, navigate to the root folder of the repository and run the following command.

     ```
-    cd enablement-bootcamp-clarity
+    cd liferay-course-building-enterprise-websites
     ```

     ```